reggi/tree_lint2/README.md

 ## How it works

 Using `walk`, the project is scanned, and TypeScript files are crudely parsed using a string match for imports (nothing fancy).
 Each TypeScript file in the project is read and builds up a local dependency map.
-Here's this project's initial dependency scan:
+Here's this project's initial dependency scan (`tree_lint --no-assert --project`):

 ```json
 {